-Professor Watson undertakes a variety of activities alongside his research and teaching.
-Public engagement is a core role.
-Watson has written and reviewed for The New York Times, Times Higher Education, Literary Review, History Today and BBC History Magazine.
-At the end of 2016, he was invited to select the best military history books of the year for BBC History Magazine.
+Alex has written and reviewed for The New York Times, Times Higher Education, Literary Review, History Today and BBC History Magazine.
+In the past, he has been invited to choose the best military history books of the year for BBC History Magazine.

-Watson has also collaborated with and been interviewed on international television and radio.
+Alex has also collaborated with and been interviewed on international television and radio.
 On radio, he has spoken on the BBC World Service’s ‘World War One.
 The Documentary’ and the BBC’s ‘Good Morning Scotland’.
-He was interviewed on 103.2 Dublin City Fm’s ‘Bookbound’ programme and on New York’s WNYC ‘The Leonard Lopate Show’.
+He was interviewed on 103.2 Dublin City FM’s ‘Bookbound’ programme, on Newstalk 106-108’s ‘Talking History with Patrick Geoghegan’ and on New York’s WNYC ‘The Leonard Lopate Show’.

-On television, the BBC News Channel interviewed Watson about the ongoing Russia-Ukraine crisis.
+On television, the BBC News Channel has interviewed Alex about the ongoing Russia-Ukraine conflict.
 France 24 interviewed him about the centenary of the Battle of the Somme and Brexit.
-Watson appeared in the German Channel ZDF’s documentary ‘Die Suche nach den verlorenen Söhnen.
+Alex appeared in the German Channel ZDF’s documentary ‘Die Suche nach den verlorenen Söhnen.
 100 Jahre Erster Weltkrieg’ (‘The Search for the Lost Sons.
 One Hundred Years of the First World War’).
-Watson has also been interviewed by the German production company Florianfilm for an ARTE / ZDF documentary on the military occupation state Ober Ost in 1915-18.
+Alex has also been interviewed by the German production company Florianfilm for an ARTE / ZDF documentary on the military occupation state Ober Ost in 1915-18.

-Watson has had many public speaking invitations.
-Recent engagements have included the Chalke Valley History Festival, the York Festival of Ideas and the Penguin Lecture in Bristol.
-He has also been a speaker at BBC History Magazine ‘History Weekend’ events.
+Alex has had many public speaking invitations.
+Recent highlights have included the Chalke Valley History Festival, the York Festival of Ideas, the Wells Festival of Ideas, the Penguin Lecture in Bristol and the Zentrum für Militärgeschichte und Socialwissenschaften der Bundeswehr in Potsdam, Germany.
+He has also been a speaker at Western Front Association and BBC History Magazine ‘History Weekend’ events.